The BuyerQuest platform supports two main use cases for managing inventory, as described here: Supplier Stock Availability and Internal Warehousing.

 Enabling Search Attribute Weighting

 The Search Attribute Weighting functionality can also be used to prioritize the Internal Warehouse products to appear at the top of Search Results.
-Details on this can be found here: Search Result Management.
+Details on this can be found here: Product Attributes in Search.

 To leverage this functionality, a new hidden Product Attribute would be used (“Is_Warehouse”), that would have the value of either ‘Yes’ or NULL.
 The attribute value of ‘Yes’ would then be given a higher weighting, which would push these items to the top of a given Search Results.